jaemk/cached/README.md

 use cached::proc_macro::cached;
 use cached::SizedCache;

-/// Use an lru cache with a custom cache-key generating block
+/// Use an explicit cache-type with a custom creation block and custom cache-key generating block
 #[cached(
     type = "SizedCache<String, usize>",
     create = "{ SizedCache::with_size(100) }",